mpataki/report/README.md

     - if 'today' is passed, then all tasks in today's report will be deleted
     - if 'gist' is passed, then the whole report gist for today will be deleted

+  `task note TASK_ID TASK_NOTE`
+    - adds arbitrary note TASK_NOTE to task TASK_ID
+    - these notes will be appear in summaries as line items (markdown supported)

   `task help`
     - shows this message
 ```